ConceptsAutoscaling

-Autoscaling your Fargate Services
+Autoscaling your Container Services

 When you run your services in a production environment, you typically have multiple instances of each server for high availability.